Murder of Clement De La Haye

 On the night of 15 October 1919, Clement De La Haye, the principal of Newington House, a college in Madras (now known as Chennai), India was murdered.
 It led to a highly sensationalized trial known as the De La Haye murder case or Madras murder case.
-No one was convicted and the case remains unsolved to this day.
+No one was convicted and the case remains unsolved.

 Events

 On the night of 15 October 1919, De La Haye, the principal of Newington House was shot dead in his bed.
 The Newington House was a school of the Court of Wards which attended to the educational requirements of minor princes of the various princely states of British India.
 By an order of the Government of India under section 27 of the Criminal Procedure Code, the case was transferred from the Madras High Court to the Bombay High Court.
 Various motives were assigned to the murder.
 However, in the end, the main accused was acquitted.
 The case remains unsolved to this day.